Stonehammer UNESCO Global Geopark

 A billion years of stories

-The rocks of our park have been witness to the evolution of life, from the first discovery of Precambrian stromatolite fossils, to the ‘Cambrian Explosion’ of life, to the evolution of vertebrates and the emergence of life on land.
-The park includes geological stories from late Precambrian time a billion years ago to the most recent Ice Age, and almost everything between.
+The rocks of our geopark have been witness to the evolution of life, from the first discovery of Precambrian stromatolite fossils, to the ‘Cambrian Explosion’ of life, to the evolution of vertebrates and the emergence of life on land.
+The geopark includes geological stories from late Precambrian time a billion years ago to the most recent Ice Age, and almost everything between.

-The Stonehammer geological park includes almost 60 geosites from Lepreau Falls in the west to the Fundy Trail Parkway in the east, and north to Norton and Hampstead.
+The Stonehammer UNESCO Global Geopark includes almost 60 geosites from Lepreau Falls in the west to the Fundy Trail Parkway in the east, and north to Norton and Hampstead.
 Not all geosites are publicly accessible.
 Geosites include places of special scientific interest, public parks, streetscapes, museums and exhibitions.
-Visit the Stonehammer site for activities you can do by foot, by bicycle, by boat or on a scenic drive.
+Visit the Stonehammer UNESCO Global Geopark site for activities you can do by foot, by bicycle, by boat or on a scenic drive.

-Stonehammer park is about geology, but it is also about people, society and culture.
+Stonehammer UNESCO Global Geopark is about geology, but it is also about people, society and culture.
 Our lives are shaped by geology.
 Where we settle, the landscape, the crops we grow, natural hazards, water resources, climate, what we mine, and the energy we use are all linked to geology.

 Since the days of Gesner and the Steinhammer Club, the rock hammer (or stone hammer) is still the basic tool of a geologist.